 Retrieval practice is the opportunity for all children to recall previous learning, in order to remember it by storing the information in their long-term memory.
 This previous learning can be linked to the new learning about to take place or a gap that has been identified from assessments.
 Each child completes the task and is shared amongst peers.
 Children can observe if they have been successful, if it's something which they need to improve upon and acts as their next step.

 New concepts are shared in a variety of ways.
 One of these ways includes sharing the concept within the context of an initial related problem, which children are able to discuss in partners.
 This initial problem-solving activity prompts discussion and reasoning, as well as promoting an awareness of maths in relatable real-life contexts that link to other areas of learning.
-In KS1, these problems are almost always presented with objects (concrete manipulatives) for children to use.
+In KSI, these problems are almost always presented with objects (concrete manipulatives) for children to use.
 Children are also encouraged to use manipulatives in KS2 and are a part of the Quality First Teaching.
 Teachers use a range of questions to draw out pupil's thoughts and their reasoning.
 The class teacher then leads children through strategies for solving the problem, including those already discussed.
-The approach of adaptive teaching and scaffolding are used to ensure the principle of keep up, rather than catch-up is at the core of teaching and learning.
 A mathematics lesson includes a series of learning opportunities, each one building on the last to provide children with the confidence to successful complete the independent practice.
 Independent practice provides the means for all children to develop their fluency further, before progressing to more complex related problems.

 Mathematical topics are taught in small blocks, to enable the achievement of 'mastery' over time.
 The topics are also carefully planned to support the school's thematic approach to ensure the maximum opportunity to retrieve previous learning.
 Each lesson phase provides the means to achieve greater depth, with more able children being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.